Longxing Temple: Precept Platform

 The Precept Platform (戒坛 (戒壇, Jiè Tán)) is the place for monks and worshipers to undertake the precepts of Buddhism and for Buddhist ceremonies.

 The platform consists of a two-level square stone platform in the form of Xumi platform (a style of the stone platform in ancient Chinese architecture) and a wooden structure covering it.
 The first level of the stone platform is 12.93m by 12.93m in layout and 0.88m in height; the second level is 10.35m by 10.35m by 1.16m.
 The stone platform is believed to be constructed during the Song dynasty.

 However, the wooden structure, in the style of a tented roof, shows typical Qing style features, where the Dougongs are small and mainly function as decoration instead of key structural elements.
 It is inferred that the wooden structure was constructed during the early Qing dynasty.

 The stone platform, covered by a wooden structure, sits a bronze double-faced Buddha statue, which was cast in the 6th year of the Hongzhi Period of the Ming dynasty (AD 1493).
-The south face is Amitābha and the north face is Bhaisajyaguru.
+The south face is Amituofo and the north face is Yaoshi.

 There was a circle of cloister around, which was recorded by Liang Sicheng in 1933 when he did a survey in Longxing Temple.
 But it can no longer be seen today.